AmbireTech/adex-protocol/README.md

 1) entities running the adex-node, responsible for tracking ad impressions/clicks and submitting the proof on-chain
 2) the proof-of-stake validators in a Cosmos/Polkadot implementation of AdEx

-Throughout the protocol docs, "validators" or "AdEx validators" would mean (1).
-To refer to (2), we would use the term "PoS validators".
+Throughout the protocol docs, "validators" or "AdEx validators" would mean the former.
+To refer to the latter, we would use the term "PoS validators".

 ## Components